• Recipes

 The most common ratio is 3:1.
 This means for every 1 cup of rice you use, add 3 cup of liquid.

-Should Risotto have crunch to it?
+Should risotto have crunch to it?

 You want to cook your risotto al dente so it is soft but still has a little bite to it.
-If your risotto is crunchy it means you will need to add some more stock and cook it for a little bit longer.
+If your risotto is crunchy it means you will need to add some more stock (broth) and cook it for a little bit longer.
 A risotto should cook in around 20-25 minutes.

 💖 More Dinner Recipes You Will Love

-• Dairy Free Fish Pie
+Dairy Free Fish Pie

-• Keema Rice
+Really Easy Keema Rice

-• Slow Cooker Sausage & Baked Bean Casserole
+Easy Slow Cooker Sausage & Bean Casserole

-• Easy Salmon & Sweet Potato Fishcakes
+Easy Salmon & Sweet Potato Fishcakes

 A bowl of chicken and leek risotto with a spoon in the bowl.